A bit about me….

 Outside of my counselling work I am also a counselling trainer working with adults that are at the final stages of their own training to be counsellors.

-I am fully insured for private work and rent a room at St Barnabas Counselling Centre in Norwich for all client work.
-St Barnabas is located here and has accessible rooms and facilities for clients that cannot manage stairs or steps as well as parking.
+I am fully insured for private work and rent a room in Norwich for all my client work.
+My practice location can be found here and has accessible rooms and facilities for clients that cannot manage stairs or steps as well as parking for disabled clients.
+There is on street parking also available.